(A) Who is considered a boarder?

-(1) The maximum monthly food assistance benefit for an assistance group that is equal to the number of boarders; or
+(1) The maximum monthly SNAP benefit for an assistance group that is equal to the number of boarders; or

-(2) The actual documented cost of providing lodging and meals, if the actual cost exceeds the appropriate maximum monthly benefit amount or the self employment standard deduction as set forth in rule 5101:4-6-11 of the Administrative Code.
-If actual costs are used, only separate and identifiable costs for lodging and meals shall be excluded.
+(2) The actual documented cost of providing lodging and meals, when the actual cost exceeds the appropriate maximum monthly benefit amount or the self-employment standard deduction as set forth in rule 5101:4-6-11 of the Administrative Code.
+When actual costs are used, only separate and identifiable costs for lodging and meals shall be excluded.

 (G) What deductible expenses are used to determine the monthly allotment?